khrome/tag-template/README.md

 [![npm](https://img.shields.io/npm/dt/tag-template.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/tag-template.svg)]()

 An NPM for template parsing and rendering supporting Smarty(the syntax, not all of php), Handlebars and UBB.
 Easy to extend to make your own tag parser.
+This is the next generation of [Midas.js](http://mootools.net/forge/p/midas), with a more uniform base.

 Usage as a Base Class
 ---------------------